Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Problem setting: Distributional perturbation extrapolation

-\textbf{Task.} Given data in the form of~\eqref{eq:data}, we aim to predict the effects of new perturbations $\ab_\te\not\in\{\ab_0,\ab_1, ..., \ab_M\}$ without observing any data from this condition ( ``zero-shot'').
+\textbf{Task.} \looseness-1 We aim to predict the effect of new perturbations ${\ab_\te\not\in\{\ab_0,\ab_1, ..., \ab_M\}}$ without observing any data from this condition ( ``zero-shot'').
 In particular, we are interested in the distribution over observations resulting from $\ab_\te$.
 That is, we aim to leverage the training domains~\eqref{eq:data} to learn a map

-which extrapolates beyond the training support of $\ab$ , i.e., the predictions should remain reliable for new inputs $\ab_\te$.